AdobeDocs/media-analytics.en/help/reporting/metrics/paused-impacted-streams.md

-﻿---
+---
 title: Paused impacted streams
-description: Paused impacted streams counts sessions in which the viewer paused at least once.
+description: Counts sessions in which the viewer paused at least once.
 feature: Metrics
 role: User, Admin
 ---